 An online real estate school provides you with courses for different phases of your real estate journey.
 As a prospective agent or broker, you must fulfill the mandatory requirements of pre-licensing classroom hours before you can enroll in the test.
 Schools may also offer test-prep classes to prepare for the actual exam since retaking the test can be time-consuming and expensive.
 You can often find a bundle course that will give you exam prep while fulfilling your pre-licensing requirements.

 Aside from pre-licensing work, online real estate schools help agents and brokers fulfill continuing education requirements or improve their credentials with special designations.

 How Much Do Online Real Estate Schools Cost?

 Real estate school costs depend on the state in which you live, the type of course, and the different perks associated with your course.
 Overall, the online courses will save you money when it comes to pre-licensing work.
-A live class conducted by an instructor may cost close to $1,000 while having a class with access to just an e-textbook runs in the $100 to $300 range.
+A live class conducted by an instructor may cost close to $1,000, while having a class with access to just an e-textbook runs in the $100 to $300 range.
 Continuing education classes start around $15 but can be several hundred dollars for special designations that also fulfill CE needs.

-How Long Does it Take to Complete Online Real Estate School?
+How Long Does It Take to Complete Online Real Estate School?

-What is the Difference Between an Agent and a Broker?
+What Is the Difference Between an Agent and a Broker?

 How We Chose the Best Online Real Estate Schools

-We looked at more than 10 online real estate schools and narrowed them down to list the best here.
+We looked at more than ten online real estate schools and narrowed them down to list the best here.
 Our search included comparing price, national coverage, test prep, continuing education courses, and professional designations.
 We also paid attention to customer reviews going with ones that had at least four out of five stars on average.